hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 ### Set web hook for your Github project

-For now, Jenkins + Github integration is ready.
+Now, Jenkins + Github integration is ready.
 Just add these two hooks into your project.
 ```
 http://162.221.195.48:8080/github-webhook/
 http://162.221.195.48:8080/ghprbhook/